BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime.md

 To avoid making an ON/OFF migration, we leveraged HAProxy to make a progressive switch to our new Cilium cluster.
 We deployed a new layer of load balancing and ASG with HAProxy in front of our Kubernetes cluster with pre-defined weights between our blue and green clusters.

+Our HAProxy and Consul setup also gave us the flexibility to migrate traffic application by application rather than switching everything at once.
+By maintaining separate weight configurations for each API or service in Consul's KV/Store, we could independently control the traffic distribution for individual workloads.
+This granular approach meant we could start with less critical services, validate Cilium's performance in production with real traffic, and progressively move more sensitive applications only after gaining confidence.
+If an issue appeared with a specific application on the Cilium cluster, we could immediately roll back just that service while keeping others on the new infrastructure—significantly reducing blast radius and risk compared to an all-or-nothing migration strategy.

 <center><img alt="" src="/images/posts/2026-01-16-how-to-migrate-to-cilium-with-zero-downtime/image3.png"></center>
 <br>